plurigrid/ontology/log/2023-04-03-plurigrid.md

 2.4 Interoperability and Integration The Plurigrid Protocol emphasizes interoperability through seamless integration with existing technologies and protocols.
 The protocol incorporates IBC, HTTP, gRPC, and HPC systems, enabling efficient coordination among edge resources and integration with existing energy infrastructures, APIs, and standards.

-2.5 User Experience and Engagement To enhance user experience, Plurigrid Protocol leverages the power of technologies like ClojureScript and DataRabbit while integrating with wasmCloud's capability contracts and providers.
+2.5 User Experience and Engagement To enhance user experience, Plurigrid does iterative adaptation of embodied gradualism.
 The result is an engaging and interactive user experience that fosters efficient energy coordination and management.

 2.6 Security and Privacy The Plurigrid Protocol prioritizes user security and privacy.
 Through WebAssembly sandboxing and security measures, the protocol provides a secure execution environment that isolates untrusted code from the rest of the system.
 Furthermore, user privacy and data usage choices are respected when sharing data across the network.